leerang77/leerang77.github.io/_posts/2025-07-23-foundation-model2.md

 peft_model = get_peft_model(base_model, lora_config)
 ```

 Then, use peft_model instead of base_model in the rest of the code.
 That's it!
 This code updates the query and value projection matrices (i.e. `q_proj` and `v_proj`) using rank-8 matrices.
-A standard attention head computes
+A standard attention head computes the query and value as:

 $$
 Q = X\,W_Q